SALTR/saltr-as3-sdk/README.md

 Note: All classes in the package start with "SLT" prefix.

-3. PACKAGES
+3. DIRECTORY STRUCTURE
 ======================

 The SDK's library classes have the following packages:

+- /src - root folder of the library;
-- saltr - main and root package for the library;
+- saltr - main package of library;
 - saltr.game - the game related classes contained here;
 - saltr.game.canvas2d - classes related to 2D games;
 - saltr.game.matching - classes related to matching or board based games;